 Deborah Valoma is chair of CCA's Textiles Program, and professor of textiles and graduate fine arts.
 From 2008 to 2011 she served as Director of Fine Arts and organized the international symposium Craft Forward, in which theorists and practitioners debated future trajectories of the field.
-She was recently appointed Fine Arts Learning Assessment Coordinator and Co-Chair of the college-wide Learning Assessment Leadership Team.
+Beginning March 1, 2016, she will begin her responsibilities as Interim Dean of Fine Arts.
+She also serves as the Fine Arts Learning Assessment Coordinator and Co-Chair of the college-wide Learning Assessment Leadership Team.
 Previous appointments include Special Assistant to the Provost for Interdisciplinary Studies and Studio Assessment and Fine Arts Curriculum Coordinator.

 In 2011 Deborah was an artist in residence at the Museum of Contemporary Craft in Portland, Oregon, in conjunction with the Weaving, Yesterday, Today and Tomorrow, a retrospective exhibition of the work of weaver Laurie Herrick curated by Namita Gupta Wiggers.
 Her piece, Longing, took the form of an installation and performance that integrated the shared sensual, spatial, and rhythmic dynamics of weaving and dance.

 Deborah was a founding member of Julia Morgan School for Girls and has served on advisory councils and on boards of directors of several community-based art organizations that focus on the preservation of traditional performance arts from diverse cultures and countries, including Cuba and Brazil.
 Currently she is the Artistic Director of Batalá San Francisco, a Brazilian percussion company.